boa-dev/boa/README.md

 ## Usage

-- Check out this project
+- Clone this repo and position yourself in its folder root
+- Create a JS file that will be executed, for example `test.js`, and fill it with some JS code
-- Build `cargo build`
+- Build and run with `cargo run -- test.js`
-- `cargo run`
-- You can make changes to tests/js/test.js and build again
-- If any JS doesn't work then it's a bug!
-Please raise an issue
+- If any JS doesn't work then it's a bug.
+Please raise an issue!

 ## Communication